“Should I get Thermage or Ultherapy, doctor?”

-Ultherapy or best known as Ulthera is the only non-invasive treatment approved by FDA for lifting the skin on the neck, chin and brow, and improving lines and wrinkles on the décolletage.
+Ultherapy or Ulthera is the only non-invasive treatment approved by FDA for lifting the skin on the neck, chin and brow, and improving lines and wrinkles on the décolletage.
 Ulthera uses microfocused ultrasound to lift and tighten loose skin over time, without any visible downtime.

-Ulthera was introduced more recently compared to thermage, around 2009.
+Ulthera was introduced more recently compared to Thermage.

 How is ultherapy different from other cosmetic procedures?

 By utilizing high intensity focused ultrasound energy, it stimulates the formation of new collagen deep below the skin’s surface.
 The production of new collagen takes time, so results can become more apparent over two to three months, even up to six months.
 The procedure takes about 30 to 90 minutes depending on the area treated.
 It also is the only procedure to use ultrasound imaging, which allows practitioners to actually see the layers of tissue targeted during the treatment and ensure the energy is deposited precisely to where it will be most beneficial.

 How does ulthera stimulate the creation of collagen?

 Collagen is a natural protein that gives skin its youthfulness by keeping it firm and tones.
 As we age, collagen breaks down, and the result is a loss of skin strength and elasticity.
 Ulthera uses microfocused ultrasound energy to generate a thermal effect under the skin.
 The thermal effect essentially jump-starts a process that produces fresh, new collagen.